This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Source of Information”.

 b) electrical signals

-d) electromagnetic waves
+d) radio waves

 12. Ability of receivers to select the wanted signals among various incoming signal is called ________